Antifa: The Anti-Fascist Handbook by Mark Bray

 Is it okay to punch Nazis?
 What if I told you that is only one of the tactics for dealing with Nazis?

 The Anti-Fascist Handbook aims to summarise the history of fascism and its opponents, the rise of more recent fascist groups, the lessons from history for dealing with fascism, the issue of “free speech” and fascism, and how to combat fascism today.
 Historian Mark Bray has detailed the tactics of the Antifa movement and the philosophy behind it through interviews and the compilation of history and research into fascism.

 I’ve noticed that there are several topics that seem to be widely discussed but never with any actual knowledge.
 Antifa, Black Lives Matter, and other social movements are prime examples.
-So when I saw Ollie from Philosophy Tube’s video discussing this book (and other related work) I knew that Bray’s book on Antifa would be another of my must reads.
+So when I saw Abigail from Philosophy Tube’s video discussing this book (and other related work) I knew that Bray’s book on Antifa would be another of my must reads.

 I think one of the most important takeaways from this book is that the rise of fascism to power hasn’t historically required huge support, just a lot of apathy from the masses.
 Too often debates will rage around “free speech” or “is it okay to punch a Nazis” while completely missing the point that fascists are loving being legitimised with any of these debates.

 The five important lessons (my summary of the headings):